-In addition to the historical due diligence objectives in healthcare, robust state and federal regulations have added a new layer of responsibility to healthcare providers.
+In addition to historical environmental due diligence objectives in healthcare, robust state and federal regulations have added a new layer of responsibility to healthcare providers.
 With environmental matters, in particular, healthcare facilities have a slew of responsibilities when it comes to the waste they generate.
 Healthcare waste includes everything from hazardous and non-hazardous pharmaceuticals to pathological specimens.
 Waste is encompassed in legal, environmental and regulatory matters found within the ethics of due diligence in healthcare.

 What is Due Diligence?